 - The seal may not be fully water tight

 Related: The Victorinox Farmer Multitool is a great item to have while camping or backpacking.
 It is compact, durable and has many little tools that come in handy while outdoors.

 By now you know whether your adventures include white water rafting, hiking, mountaineering or something simpler like a day on the lake with friends, a waterproof bag is your greatest asset for keeping your things secure and of course, dry.
 The 9 waterproof bags above are all great options in their own ways, but it’s ultimately up to you to decide which is the best option.

-Look for feedback that specifically deals with whatever activities you have in mind.
-Pay close attention to any discussing durability, size and whether or not the bag is actually waterproof.
+There are also plenty more types of bags within the brands mentioned here, for you to try.
+Pay close attention to the durability, size and whether or not the bag is actually waterproof.
 Then get your bag and get outside.

 What kind of dry bag do you have?
 How has it served you well?
 Please leave your comments below!